onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 <img src="/img/energy_gdp_human_development.png"/>

+> "Only that which can change can continue." - [James Carse](https://www.goodreads.com/quotes/975884-only-that-which-can-change-can-continue)

+> "Finite players play within boundaries; infinite players play with boundaries." - [James Carse](https://www.goodreads.com/quotes/1005320-finite-players-play-within-boundaries-infinite-players-play-with-boundaries)

+> "What will undo any boundary is the awareness that it is our vision, and not what we are viewing, that is limited." - [James Carse](https://www.goodreads.com/quotes/1008474-what-will-undo-any-boundary-is-the-awareness-that-it)

+> "Only by making technical systems that offer a variety of mechanisms for checking concentrations of power and by simultaneously building social ideologies constantly on the lookout for failure modes of these mechanisms can we hope to succeed where previous attempts at decentralizing authority have failed." - [Liberation Through Radical Decentralization, by Vitalik Buterin](https://medium.com/@VitalikButerin/liberation-through-radical-decentralization-22fc4bedc2ac#:~:text=Only%20by%20making,authority%20have%20failed.)

 > "The answer is not degrowth.
 The answer is growth that maximizes planetary complexity while minimizing the degree to which any entropy not re-usable somewhere else as a source of free energy remains within planetary bounds." - [Matthew Pirkowski](https://twitter.com/MattPirkowski/status/1726787146907037889)